uw-dims/dims-devguide/docs/source/deployconfigure.rst

    the orderly and systematic configuration of all microservice components that make up a DIMS deployment through a combination of Docker containers, virtual machines, and bare metal servers.
-   This may involve merging Section :ref:`usingdocker` and Section :ref:`vmprovisioning`.
+   This may involve merging Section :ref:`dimsdockerfiles:usingdocker` and Section :ref:`vmprovisioning`.

 ..